 • Having regular sex is not only fun but also a fantastic way for keeping both the vaginal and urethral muscle fit and toned.

-I recommend that you include pelvic floor exercises as part of your workout routine, and enjoy the many benefits that come from having a strong and healthy pelvic floor.
+It is “a must do” exercise for any woman, and its such a shame that so many a persoanl trainers do not recommend that you include pelvic floor exercises into your regular workout routine. want to enjoy the many benefits that come from having a strong and healthy pelvic floor.
+Power pussies for life!

 I’d love to hear from you and your opinion is always welcome.
 Also, feel free to leave a comment on any post that resonates with you.